Setup and Print

 show = Dict("Active Power Status" => false)

-printWattmeterData(system, device, analysis; fmt, show, delimiter = " ", repeat = 14)
+printWattmeterData(analysis; fmt, show, delimiter = " ", repeat = 14)

-# Print data for specific wattmeters
+Print data for specific wattmeters:

 width = Dict("Active Power Residual" => 11)

-printWattmeterData(system, device, analysis; label = 2, width, header = true)
+printWattmeterData(analysis; label = 2, width, header = true)

-printWattmeterData(system, device, analysis; label = 5, width)
+printWattmeterData(analysis; label = 5, width)

-printWattmeterData(system, device, analysis; label = 9, width, footer = true)
+printWattmeterData(analysis; label = 9, width, footer = true)

 JuliaGrid.printVarmeterData